LeanKhan/send-todos/README.md

 [x] It should be able to render todos you added

-[ ] Todos should be added with to, from, created and completed fields
+[x] Todos should be added with to, from, created and completed fields

+[ ] Should be able to mark todos as completed (?)

+[ ] Should be able to delete todos

 [ ] It should render sent todos by user